-AHSL 5320 Research Design (3:3:0) The purpose of this course is to summarize the basic concepts of science and research.
+AHSL 5320 Research Design (3:3:0:0) The purpose of this course is to summarize the basic concepts of science and research.
 Emphasis will be placed on the nature of experimental designs and basic inferential statistical analyses.
 Discussions will also include the application of relevant methodologies in clinical settings.
 ISBN: 978-089079964-2

-AHSL 7000 Doctoral Research (v:v:0) Enrollment associated with clinical research project.
+AHSL 7000 Doctoral Research (v:v:0:0:v) Enrollment associated with clinical research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-AHSL 7001 Introduction to Clinical Research (1:0:0) Introduction to clinical research; grand rounds type of course where faculty discuss research interests with students to help students identify research method, committee, and topic.
-No textbook is required.
+AHSL 7001 Introduction to Clinical Research (1:1:0:0:1) Introduction to clinical research; grand rounds type of course where faculty discuss research interests with students to help students identify research method, committee, and topic.
+ISBN: 978-1-6-0406359-2

-AHSL 7002 Clinical Research I (1:0:0) Clinical research course in which students prepare literature review and research questions in preparation for prospectus.
-No textbook is required.
+AHSL 7002 Clinical Research I (1:1:0:0:1) Clinical research course in which students prepare literature review and research questions in preparation for prospectus.
+ISBN: 978-1-6-0406359-2

-AHSL 7003 Clinical Research II (1:0:0) Clinical research course resulting in culmination and presentation of student clinical research project.
-No textbook is required.
+AHSL 7003 Clinical Research II (1:1:0:0:1) Clinical research course resulting in culmination and presentation of student clinical research project.ISBN: 978-1-6-0406359-2

-AHSL 7005 Doctoral Research (v:v:0) Enrollment associated with clinical research project.
+AHSL 7005 Doctoral Research (v:v:0:0:v) Enrollment associated with clinical research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-AHSL 7006 Doctoral Research (v:v:0) Enrollment associated with clinical research project.
+AHSL 7006 Doctoral Research (v:v:0:0:v) Enrollment associated with clinical research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-AHSL 7007 Doctoral Research (v:v:0) Enrollment associated with clinical research project.
+AHSL 7007 Doctoral Research (v:v:0:0:v) Enrollment associated with clinical research project.
 Instructor permission is required.
 May have 2 enrollments for credits.
 No textbook is required.

-AHSL 7010 Independent Study (v:v:0) A variable credit course used for individualized leveling plans created by the program director.
+AHSL 7010 Independent Study (v:v:v:0:0) A variable credit course used for individualized leveling plans created by the program director.
 No textbook is required.

-AHSL 7011 Independent Study (v:v:0) A variable credit course used for individualized leveling plans created by the program director.
+AHSL 7011 Independent Study (v:v:v:0:0) A variable credit course used for individualized leveling plans created by the program director.
 No textbook is required.